 The verbal identity system—also known as a brand voice or verbal brand guidelines—outlines the rules for a company’s language-based communication.

-It defines the vocabulary, style, tone, and themes used in written and verbal communications.
-This ensures consistent and uniform language across all channels.
+It defines the vocabulary, style, tone, and themes used in written and verbal communications, ensuring consistent and uniform language across all channels.

-I hope this brand glossary helps you understand the subtle differences between the various branding terms.
-For suggestions or questions, I’d love to hear from you.
+I hope you found this brand glossary helpful for understanding the subtle differences between various branding terms.
+If you have suggestions or questions, I’d love to hear from you.